jacebenson/cedar/docs/docs/deploy/vercel.md

 ### Import and Deploy your Project

 Vercel will recognize your repo as a Redwood project and take care of most configuration heavy lifting.
-You should see the following options and, most importantly, the "Framework Preset" showing RedwoodJS.
+You should see the following options and, most importantly, the "Framework Preset" showing CedarJS.

 <img src="https://user-images.githubusercontent.com/2951/90486275-9337cc80-e0ed-11ea-9af3-fd9613c1256b.png" />